-I thought this concept could easily describe a restored piece of furniture; a leg, arm or upholstery might need to be replaced - yet it is still the same chair.
-It can even describe the place we live, the interior changes according to our tastes, yet it is still, inextricably, our home.
+I thought this concept could easily describe a restored piece of furniture.
+A leg, arm or upholstery might need to be replaced - but it's still the same chair.
+The same goes for where we live: interiors change according to our tastes, but it's still our home.

-Mid-Century furniture, of course is the ultimate in sustainable living.
+Mid-century furniture is not only beautiful and well-made, it's also a wonderful way to contribute to sustainable living.
 One of my great passions is to reduce the waste we produce.
-Restoring a 60 year old piece of design means that that piece can live for another 60 years.
+Restoring a 60-year-old piece of design means that piece can live for another 60 years.
 The embodied energy used to produce furniture is enormous.
-Spread that energy over the decades used and the sofa you sit on could be the most sustainable thing in your house.
+Spread that energy over the decades ... and the sofa you sit on could be the most sustainable thing in your house.

-As we enter our tenth year, we hope you come visit us again.
-If you're new to Grandfather's Axe then we look forward to introducing you to one of Australia's best loved vintage furniture sources.
+As we enter our 10th year, we hope you'll visit us again.
+Or if you're new to Grandfather's Axe then we look forward to introducing you to one of Australia's best-loved vintage furniture sources.